anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 MSK connect (like consumer) works with other 3rd party services, we can use plugin. you can deploy any kafka connect connectors to MSK connect as plugin like S3, redshift, openserach.
 SK connect workers can poll topic data from SMK cluster, and write to S3.
 No need to manage infrastructure.

-Source connectors can be used to import data from external systems into your topics. with sink connectors, you can eport data from your topics to external systems.
+Source connectors can be used to import data from external systems into your topics. with sink connectors, you can export data from your topics to external systems.

-amazon managed streaming for apache kafka (cluster) can only span 1 region, in several AZs.

 more info: https://docs.aws.amazon.com/msk/latest/developerguide/what-is-msk.html

-> MFK vs. Kinesis data streams

-* KDS 1MB message size limit, MFK 1MB default but can get higher
-* Data streams with shards, kafka topics with partitions
-* KDS shard splitting and merging, MSK can only add partitions to a topic
-* KDS TLS in-flight encryption, MSK plaintext or TLS in-flight encryption

 ## 2. Storage

+### 2.1 File formats

+* Parquet
+  * max recommended file size: 250MB
+  * good practice to have fewer, bigger parquet files. it improves performance because you only open the file once
+  * Good option to compress JSON
+* ORC
+  * Good option to compress JSON
+* Avro

-### 2.1 S3
+### 2.2 S3

-* S3 latency is between 100-200ms
+* Latency is between 100-200ms
 * Min.
-3.5k put/copy/post/delete
-* 5.5k get/head requests per second per prefix per bucket
+3.5k put/copy/post/delete and 5.5k get/head requests per second per prefix per bucket

-Prefix is the object path in s3, so we get that performance per folder
+* now has strongly consistency for all operations

-With access points, create one access point per prefix, and grant access to different IAM groups to different prefixes in S3
+* Access point: you can create unique access control policies for each access point to easily control access to shared datasets or different prefixes in the bucket

-With S3 object Lambda, you can change the objects before it's retrieved by the caller application, without creating another object. for that, we need 1 bucket, an access point and an object lambda access point.
+* S3 object Lambda: you can change the objects before it's retrieved by the caller application, without creating another object. for that, we need 1 bucket, an access point and an object lambda access point

-S3 now has strongly consistency for all operations.
+* cross region replication: to reduce latency with other regions and to keep the data as up to date as possible

+> Glacier

-Glacier Select: to query cold data stored in Glacier as fast as possible.
-If no urgency, it's cheaper to restore data to S3 and then S3 select.
+* Glacier Select: to query cold data stored in Glacier as fast as possible.
+If no urgency, it's cheaper to restore data to S3 and then S3 select

-Glacier vault lock policy prevents anyone from deleting data in Glacier, and glacier vault access policy prevents access.
+* Glacier vault lock policy prevents anyone from deleting data in Glacier, and glacier vault access policy prevents access.
 But this only applies to data in Glacier, so if you're dealing with lifecycle rules, make sure to copy data to Glacier from day 1, and then with lifecycle rules move to IA and then delete.

-S3 cross region replication: to reduce latency with other regions and to keep the data as up to date as possible.

-To compress json data in s3, use parquet or ORC format. max recommended file size for parquet is 250MB. merging small parquet files into one big parquet file improved performance, because you only open the file once. good practice to have less, bigger parquet files.

-### 2.2 DynamoDB
+### 2.3 DynamoDB

-* provisioned capacity: specify rcu and wcu, the throughput for reads and writes. if you go over, you can access a temporary burst capacity, but if you exceed that, you will get error "ProvisionedThroughputExceededException"
+* provisioned capacity: needs to specify rcu and wcu. if you go over, you can access a temporary burst capacity, but if you exceed that, you will get "ProvisionedThroughputExceededException"
   * Burst capacity only lasts for 300s
   * This error can come from exceeding provisioned rcu and wcu, or because of hot keys (one partition key being read too many times, for popular items), hot partitions, or very large items
   * To fix: exponential backoff, distribute partition keys and if rcu is an issue, use DAX